propedeutica/lastablas/README.md

 # Catequesis
 ## Introduction
-This application tries to make it possible to reserve places in a school or similar system, for parents
+This application tries to make it possible to reserve places in aurch school or similar system.
+Parents can sign up and then add their offspring, and then ask for a particular shift where they want to be assigned.

 ##TODO